videoDAC/streaming-back-end/README.md

 - __Lower power requirements__ - making it possible to watch on weaker, older devices (e.g. old smartphones)

-This generally makes it much easier for streamers to quickly reach larger audiences.
+Transcoding makes it much easier for streamers to quickly reach larger audiences.

 ## Installation and Testing